iamchrissmith/iamchrissmith.github.io/about.md

 #### SPEAKING

+* "Invariant Fuzzing: What is it and how it can help secure your smart contracts" EthDenver 2024
 * "Smart Contract Testing Strategies" TruffleCon
 * "Solidity 101" WyoHackathon
 * "Using Truffle for Smart Contract Development and Testing" EthDenver